8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 6. Then right-click on Skype.exe, and choose Properties.

-7. Then open Security tab, and select Edit.
+7. Then open the Security tab and select Edit.

 8. Highlight ALL APPLICATION PACKAGES.
 Then check the Write box.
 Afterward, click on Apply -> OK and then OK again.
 Finally, save the changes.

-Check the task manager if it has solved the issue.
+Check with the task manager if it has solved the issue.

 Method 8: Perform a Clean Installation of Windows

 It is the last method you should try.
 Before you proceed, you should also back up all your relevant documents, pictures, and other data.
 It is a time-consuming step.
 It will also erase everything from your hard drive.
-Above all, a clean installation will also remove all the junk, get your computer ready for normal usage.
+Above all, a clean installation will remove all the junk and prepare your computer for everyday usage.

 See Also: – 10 Ways to Fix Steam Disk Write Error in Windows 10